afewell/afewell.github.io/src/pages/blog/GitlabTapIntegration.md

 In this installation we setup integrations that will enable several key use cases:
 1. Authentication: Your TAP installation will now require login, and will use GitLab as the authentication provider.
 2. Catalog hosting: Your TAP catalog should now display the yelb catalog files.
-3. Automated Repo Creation: When deploying App Accelerators, TAP can automatically create gitlab repositories for the code to automate gitops.
+3. Automated Repo Creation: When deploying App Accelerators, TAP can automatically create gitlab repositories for the code to automate gitops provisioning.

+Thats it!
+Thanks for reading!